versatiles-map-animation Svelte Themes

 • Visibility window with optional fade-in / fade-out tails — set on the timeline by dragging the four-handle bar that appears for the selected annotation.

-• Drag annotations directly on the map.
+• Drag annotations directly on the map; reorder them in the sidebar's Markers list by drag-and-drop.

 Sharing & rendering